yangye-huaizhou/secure-vhost/README.md

 Secure-vhost is a isolation enhanced vhost-user para-virtualized network I/O.
 It is built for the cloud platform, which runs VMs in high density.
 The VM memory isolation breakage in vhost-user may bring security risks for VMs on cloud.
-So in Secure-vhost, we modify the memory sharing model to copy packets between VM and the host more securely.
+So in secure-vhost, we modify the memory sharing model to copy packets between VM and the host more securely.

 ## What is the VM isolation issue in vhost-user solution?